jennguyen1/nhuyhoa/_posts/2015-10-30-Split_Apply-Combine.md

 And here we see that those duplicates were indeed removed.

-{% highlight r %}
-class_edit %>%
-  # subset to the duplicates
-  view_duplicated(student_id, teacher_id) %>%
-  # subset to the unique linkages that are duplicated
-  distinct(student_id, teacher_id) %>%
-  # find the number of duplicated linkages
-  nrow
-{% endhighlight %}

 {% highlight text %}
 ## [1] 0
 {% endhighlight %}

 `do()` is versatile because it can handle a variety of different output types.

-Here I create summary tables of posttest_score regressed against pretest_score for each unique combination of subject and grade.
+Here I create summary tables of $$posttest.score$$ regressed against $$pretest.score$$ for each unique combination of subject and grade.

 {% highlight r %}
 class %>%